bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/slater-determinants.md

         - `False`: use only conventional irreducible representations or corepresentations of $\mathcal{G}$,
         - `True`: use projective irreducible representations or corepresentations of $\mathcal{G}$ obtainable via its double cover $\mathcal{G}^*$.
     </li>For more information, see [Basics/Analysis options/#Double groups](basics.md/#double-groups).
+    29. :fontawesome-solid-users: This is a boolean specifying if the Cayley table for the group, if available, should be used to speed up the computation of orbit overlap matrices.
+    </br></br>:material-cog-sync-outline: Default: `True`.
-    29. :fontawesome-solid-users: This specifies the kind of symmetry transformations to be applied to generate the orbit for symmetry analysis.
+    30. :fontawesome-solid-users: This specifies the kind of symmetry transformations to be applied to generate the orbit for symmetry analysis.
     The possible options are:
         - `SymmetryTransformationKind.Spatial`: spatial transformation only,
         - `SymmetryTransformationKind.Spin`: spin transformation only,
         - `SymmetryTransformationKind.SpinSpatial`: coupled spin and spatial transformations.
     </li>For more information, see [Basics/Analysis options/#Transformation kinds](basics.md/#transformation-kinds).
-    30. :fontawesome-solid-users: This specifies the finite order $n$ to which all infinite-order symmetry elements, if any, are restricted.
+    31. :fontawesome-solid-users: This specifies the finite order $n$ to which all infinite-order symmetry elements, if any, are restricted.
 The possible options are:
         - `None`: do not restrict infinite-order symmetry elements to finite order,
         - a positive integer value: restrict all infinite-order symmetry elements to this finite order (this will be ignored if the system has no infinite-order symmetry elements).
     </li>For more information, see [Basics/Analysis options/#Infinite-order symmetry elements](basics.md/#infinite-order-symmetry-elements).
     </br></br>:material-cog-sync-outline: Default: `None`.
-    31. :fontawesome-solid-users: This boolean indicates if the *symbolic* character table of the prevailing symmetry group is to be printed in the output.
+    32. :fontawesome-solid-users: This boolean indicates if the *symbolic* character table of the prevailing symmetry group is to be printed in the output.
     </li></br>:material-cog-sync-outline: Default: `True`.
-    35. :fontawesome-solid-users: This boolean indicates if the eigenspectrum of the overlap matrix for the Slater determinant orbit should be printed out.
+    36. :fontawesome-solid-users: This boolean indicates if the eigenspectrum of the overlap matrix for the Slater determinant orbit should be printed out.
     </br></br>:material-cog-sync-outline: Default: `True`.
-    36. :fontawesome-solid-users: This boolean indicates if the constituting molecular orbitals (MOs) are also symmetry-analysed.
+    37. :fontawesome-solid-users: This boolean indicates if the constituting molecular orbitals (MOs) are also symmetry-analysed.
     </br></br>:material-cog-sync-outline: Default: `True`.
-    37. :fontawesome-solid-users: This boolean indicates if MO mirror parities (*i.e.* parities w.r.t. any mirror planes present in the system) are to be analysed alongside MO symmetries.
+    38. :fontawesome-solid-users: This boolean indicates if MO mirror parities (*i.e.* parities w.r.t. any mirror planes present in the system) are to be analysed alongside MO symmetries.
     </br></br>:material-cog-sync-outline: Default: `False`.
-    38. :fontawesome-solid-users: This boolean indicates if density symmetries are to be analysed alongside wavefunction symmetries.
+    39. :fontawesome-solid-users: This boolean indicates if density symmetries are to be analysed alongside wavefunction symmetries.
 If `analyse_mo_symmetries` is set to `True`, then MO density symmetries are also analysed.
     </br></br>:material-cog-sync-outline: Default: `False`.